sayLISA/n-festival/README.md

 ###Performance Matters
 * Semantic HTML & CSS
 * Gulp, minified js en css files for better loadtimes
-* Javascript files loaded only on pages that use the code in them
+* Optimized http requests: Javascript files are only loaded on the pages that use them